 Most helmets are designed to allow airflow and are fit for safety.
 Such features may be challenging during winter: a lot of holes bring about a cold head, but a tight fit may make pulling the helmet over a hat dopey-looking and uncomfortable.
 What you need is a winter cap that can fit under the helmet without having you feel like you’re wearing a tiara.
 There are several caps that have Euro styling with a folding ear flap that tuck away, while a polypropylene liner enhances moisture and insulation wicking to keep the head dry and warm.

-Ok, this isn’t technically an accessory.
+Ok, this isn’t technically a mountain bike cycling accessory.
 However, a good riding buddy makes every ride much better.
 The cost may be a few beers.
+Cheers!